 Hull the strawberries.
 Put the water and strawberries in a covered saucepan, then simmer for ten minutes until mushy.
 When the strawberries are mushy, put them through a food mill or puree in a blender at low speed.
 After the strawberries are pureed, press them through a fine sieve.
 Return the pure to the saucepan.
 Add the rest of the ingredients to the saucepan and heat to a boil.
 Stir continuously while heating.
 Taste for sweetness and add more if desired.
 Serve topped with whipped cream, if desired.
 For a thicker soup, remove the excess water prior to blending the strawberries.

 Warm Strawberry Soup Recipe: Notes

 Strawberry soup, if you try it warm, may become a family favorite.
 If the soup is too thick or thin for your liking, more cornstarch can be added to thicken it, and more water can be added to thin it.
 One common modification that I recommend is using a 1/2 pint of dry white wine and a 1/2 pint of water mixture instead of 1 pint of straight water.
 Sour cream can also be replaced by buttermilk or heavy cream.
-Additionally, organic evaporated cane juice crystals, turbinado, sucanat, honey crystals, or even brown sugar can be used instead of normal table sugar to give unique and varied accents to this warm strawberry soup recipe.
+For those conscious about the amount of refined table sugar they consume, feel free to try organic evaporated cane juice crystals, turbinado, sucanat, honey crystals, brown sugar, or even stevia to give unique and varied accents to this quick strawberry recipe.

 Once the soup is prepared, it should be consumed within two days.
 The uses of this dish are only limited by your imagination.
 Try it as a dip, or think up a new use for it.
 Be sure to post a comment about your experience below, and others will benefit from your experiences!